ppps2019/ppps2019.github.io/_info_articles/social.md

 ### Wednesday June 26: Young Professionals Symposium

 The YP Symposium will be on Wednesday evening, June 26, 2019 from 18:30 to 20:00 in **Universal Center**.
 This event is open to all registered conference attendees.
 Reception will include food and drinks.
+For more information, see the [Young Professionals page]({{ site.baseurl }}{% link _info_articles/youngprofessionals.md %}).

 ### Thursday June 27: PPPS Awards Banquet